MCYBA/uspto_odp/README.md

 However, this library will seek to maintain backwards compatibility as much as possible as the ODP evolves.

 Note: You must have an API key to use this library.
-You can learn more about how to get an API key at [USPTO Developer Hub](https://developer.uspto.gov/).
+You can learn more about how to get an API key at [getting-started](https://beta-data.uspto.gov/apis/getting-started).
 For up-to-date USPTO information regarding updates to the Open Data Portal, please visit [USPTO Open Data Portal](https://data.uspto.gov/).

 # Status of uspto_odp wrapper support for USPTO API endpoints